-2. Although, the Department of Statistics was established in the Institute in 1960, the Institute has been aware of the importance of statistics in research and public health since its inception.
 Prof. P.V.
-Sukhatme, the noted statistician in whose name we have Prof. P.V.
-Shukhatme Award for “Outstanding and Meritorious Research Work in Statistics” served the Institute in 1939-40.
-In 1944-45, the first general health survey was conducted by the Institute in 68 villages of West Bengal under its service jurisdiction.
+Sukhatme, the noted statistician, in whose name Government of India has instituted Prof. P.V.
+Shukhatme Award for “Outstanding and Meritorious Research Work in Statistics” , served the Institute during 1939-40.
+During 1944-45, the first general health survey was conducted by the Institute in 68 villages of West Bengal under its service jurisdiction.
 Dr. K.K.
-Mathen, Professors of the Department of Statistics in the Institute made several notable contributions which include the technical report on “sampling methods in morbidity surveys and public health” under the aegis of WHO in 1966 and “development of statistical test for infectious diseases”.
-Prof. C. Chandrasekaran the well known demographer and statistician served the Institute from 1941-48 and 1954-58.
-Chandra-Deming formula jointly developed by him with W. E. Deming in 1949 for estimating the number of vital events by comparing results from two different systems is still used.
-Prof. Chandrasekaran and Prof. Mathen had developed a deep association with the United Nations, W.H.O., etc. for significant contributions in their field of expertise.
+Mathen, Professor of Statistics in the Institute made several notable contributions which include, inter alia, the technical report on “sampling methods in morbidity surveys and public health” under the aegis of WHO in 1966 and “development of statistical test for infectious diseases”.
+Prof. C. Chandrasekaran , the well known Demographer and Statistician served the Institute during 1941-48 and 1954-58.
+He developed the famous Chandra-Deming formula jointly with W. E. Deming in 1949 for estimating the number of vital events by comparing results from two different systems, which is a popular method even now.
+Prof. Chandrasekaran and Prof. Mathen had close association with the United Nations, W.H.O., and other international agencies for significant contributions in their field of expertise.
 The first comprehensive survey instruments for a field survey on public health issues were developed by the Department in 1966.

 Affiliation / Recognition: